*Disclaimer. Individual results may vary

 You can find out more by reading the patient information leaflet click here

-The recommended dosage of Propecia is one 1 mg tablet daily.
+The recommended dosage of Finasteride is one 1 mg tablet daily.
 Finasteride may be taken with or without food.
 Treatment should continuously be assessed by the treating physician.
-Generally, three to six months of once daily treatment are required before evidence of stabilisation of hair loss can be expected*.
+Generally, three to six months of one tablet a day is required before evidence of stabilisation of hair loss can be expected*.
 Continuous use is recommended to sustain benefit*.

 *Disclaimer.
 Individual results may vary